Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Empirical illustrations

-In their work,~\citet{ma2021homophily} also argue that standard GNNs can perform well on certain heterophilous graphs.
+\paragraph{Semi-synthetic data from~\cite{ma2021homophily}} \citet{ma2021homophily} also argue that standard GNNs can perform well on certain heterophilous graphs.
 They construct semi-synthetic graphs by adding inter-class edges following different patterns to several real-world graphs, thus obtaining several sets of graphs with varying levels of homophily. \citet{ma2021homophily} run experiments on these graphs and note that a standard GNN achieves strong performance on some heterophilous graphs.

-We train GCN, GraphSAGE, GAT, and GT on the same modifications of the \texttt{cora} and \texttt{citeseer} graphs used in~\citet{ma2021homophily} and find that the models achieve strong performance when the graphs have high label informativeness.
-The performance of GraphSAGE on the \texttt{cora} dataset is shown in Figure~\ref{fig:cora-graphsage}.
-Training setup and hyperparameters used in these experiments are the same as in Section~\ref{sec:synthetic} and are described in Appendix~\ref{app:semi-synthetic}, where we also show the performance of GraphSAGE on the \texttt{citeseer} dataset.
+We train GCN, GraphSAGE, GAT, and GT on the same modifications of the \texttt{cora} and \texttt{citeseer} graphs used in~\cite{ma2021homophily} and find that the models achieve strong performance when the graphs have high label informativeness.
+Training setup and hyperparameters used in these experiments are the same as above and are described in Appendix~\ref{app:setup}.
+The performance of GraphSAGE on \texttt{cora} is shown in Figure~\ref{fig:cora-graphsage}.
+In Appendix~\ref{app:semi-synthetic}, we also show the performance of GraphSAGE on the \texttt{citeseer} dataset.
 Table~\ref{tab:correlations-semisynthetic} shows the Spearman correlation coefficients between accuracy and various homophily measures or $\mathrm{LI}$ for all models and both datasets.
 The correlation coefficients for homophily measures are all negative, while for $\mathrm{LI}$ they are positive and sufficiently large.
 This again confirms that $\mathrm{LI}$ indicates whether graph structure is helpful for GNNs.